The Biology, Chemistry, Mathematics/Computer Science, Neuroscience, Physics and Public Health Departments

 - No concurrent jobs or summer courses

-- Biology & chemistry students are required to make a presentation to the Biology or Chemistry Department during the subsequent Fall semester
+- Biology & chemistry students are required to make a presentation to the Biology or Chemistry Department during the subsequent Fall or Spring semesters

 - Review faculty areas of research interest (see list below) regarding potential topics.
 Please note, faculty in the Department of Biology and Drs.
-Hebda, Richardson, and Zack request potential applicants meet with them prior to applying.
-These meetings should be scheduled as soon as possible.
+Hebda and Richardson request potential applicants meet with them prior to applying.
+These meetings should be scheduled as soon as possible in the new year.

 - Complete and submit the Online Application.